China Payroll

 Cumulative Withholding Individual Income Tax

-Cumulative withholding tax is calculated by first subtracting allowable deductions—such as basic deductions, special deductions, additional deductions, and other legal expenses—from the total wages earned up to the current month within a tax year.
+The Shanghai Salary & Benefit Calculator also explains how cumulative withholding individual income tax is calculated.
+Cumulative withholding tax is calculated by first subtracting allowable deductions, such as basic deductions, special deductions, additional deductions, and other legal expenses, from the total wages earned up to the current month within a tax year.

 Individual Income Tax Withholding Rate Table